 Change is hard.

-The interpretation of the events we experience early in life establishes a pattern of thought and behaviour that gets carved into our brains, and ultimately shapes our worldview and our actions.
+The interpretation of the events we experience early in life establishes a pattern of thought and behavior that gets carved into our brains, and ultimately shapes our worldview and our actions.

 Creating new habits and reprogramming your mind takes time, discipline, and running against powerful subconscious mechanisms and emotional addictions.